 The Frankel Institute is structured as a residential fellowship.
 With advance notification, alternative arrangements may be available.

 University of Michigan College of Literature, Science, & the Arts Faculty Eligibility:

 All LSA faculty eligible to apply must be tenure–track, full–time faculty members engaged in major scholarly and/or creative projects in the humanities and/or interpretive sciences.
 They must have completed two consecutive terms of full–time teaching since their last leave of any kind.
 As this is a scholarly activity leave, terms on this award do not count toward sabbatical.
 Further, LSA faculty may apply to only one of the following in a given year: (1) Frankel Institute for Advanced Judaic Studies, (2) Institute for the Humanities, or (3) Michigan Humanities awards.

 University of Michigan Emeritus faculty members are not eligible for the fellowship.

-Depending on academic rank, Fellows receive compensation ranging between $50,000–$66,000 for a full academic year fellowship, or half that for a single term.
+All fellows receive compensation of $62,000 for a full academic year fellowship, or $31,000 for a single term.
 Additionally, University of Michigan health benefits are available for fellows who carry a 50% or greater appointment for four consecutive months.

 Please contact firstname.lastname@example.org with any questions regarding the application or program requirements.